platers/obsidian-linter/README.md

 # Obsidian Linter

-This Obsidian plugin applies consistent styling to your markdown files.
+This Obsidian plugin formats and styles your notes with a focus on configurability and extensibility.
 Rules can be toggled and configured in the settings.

 ## Usage